mrleemon/project-custom-post-type/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A project custom post type
+A really simple project custom post type

 == Description ==
 This plugin registers a custom post type for project items.
 It also registers category and tag taxonomies.